pravega/pravega-samples/flink-connector-examples/doc/flink-wordcount/README.md

 network stream, transforms the data, and writes the data to a Pravega stream; and a WordCountReader that reads from a Pravega stream and prints the word counts summary.

-The scripts can be found under the flink-examples directory in:
+The scripts can be found under the `flink-connector-examples` directory in:
 ```
-flink-examples/build/install/pravega-flink-examples/bin
+flink-connector-examples/build/install/pravega-flink-examples/bin
 ```
 You might want to run WordCountWriter in one window and WordCountReader in another.